 Four short miles from Glover Park is Schoolhouse Brewing, a Marietta brewery carefully crafted by two former educators.
 They are stirring up the brewery scene, offering 20 rotating draft beers (no “core” or “flagship” brews), meaning new brews each time you visit!
 Ask their sweet team members for a recommendation or for any of the recipes and they’ll hoppily hand it over!

 Red Hare Brewing Company is less than one mile from Schoolhouse and offers six year-round beers in addition to seasonals, craft sodas, and hard seltzers.
 On comfortable afternoons you can expect the doors to be rolled up, with kids and pups playing on the patio.
 Locals recommend trying something fruity from their popular SPF 50/50 line.

-Finally, end at Ironmonger Brewing Company, a hidden gem located three quarters of a mile from Red Hare.
+Finally, end the day at Ironmonger Brewing Company, a hidden gem located three quarters of a mile from Red Hare.
 Step into their renovated taproom and grab a flight of their award-winning beers.
 For the daredevils at heart, this brewery also offers axe-throwing.
 Be sure to call ahead and make reservations if you want to rent a lane.

-End your tour of Cobb County’s craft breweries at Reformation Brewery at Eddy’s Landing.
+Travel less than 15 miles to Reformation Brewery at Eddy’s Landing.
 Reformation started in Woodstock, Ga. and has become so popular that the owners opened two satellite locations, including one in Smyrna.
 Check out their most popular brews like “Cadence,” “Jude,” or “Declaration” while enjoying the view overlooking the Chattahoochee River.